 VII.
 Where to Buy an Orange SIM Card and eSIM

-You can pickup Orange SIM cards across Orange shops while in Europe.
+You can pick up Orange SIM cards across Orange shops while in Europe.
 But as a traveler, it’s often more convenient to order your Orange SIM internationally for delivery or airport collection before your trip.
 Here are the best sources to purchase Orange SIMs and eSIM profiles:

 1. Where to Buy Orange SIM Card for EU Travel

-Orange SIM cards for EU travel can be purchased through multiple channels, both online and in-person:
+Orange SIM cards for EU travel can be purchased through multiple channels, both online and in person:

-• Orange website: You can directly purchase the Orange Holiday Europe SIM card or eSIM through their official website.
+• Orange website: You can directly purchase the Orange Holiday SIM card or eSIM through their official website.
 They offer various data plans with included minutes and texts, valid for different durations.

-• E-commerce websites: Online retailers like Amazon, eBay, and other travel gear stores often sell Orange Holiday Europe SIM cards.
+• E-commerce websites: Online retailers like Amazon, eBay, and other travel gear stores often sell Orange Europe SIM cards.
 These may offer competitive prices and convenient delivery options.

 • Orange retail stores: If you’re already in Europe, you can easily purchase an Orange SIM card at one of their retail stores.
 This is a good option if you need immediate activation or prefer personal assistance.